 - contributed to informed debate on alcohol taxation arrangements;

-- provided evidence supporting the implementation/continuation of liquor licensing restrictions in areas where alcohol related harm has had a significant impact on Indigenous Australian communities;
+- provided evidence supporting the implementation/continuation of liquor licensing restrictions in areas where alcohol related harm has had a significant impact on Aboriginal Australian communities;

-- contributed to the prevention of substance misuse among Indigenous Australians at local, regional, state/territory and national levels;
+- contributed to the prevention of substance misuse among Aboriginal Australians at local, regional, state/territory and national levels;

 - generated evidence which contributed to cannabis law reforms that introduced civil, rather than criminal, penalties for minor cannabis offences;